When you want to create custom foam inserts, foam letters, or foam-based products, laser cutting can be a great choice.

-The software used to design the shapes and control the laser also requires some knowledge in CAD software.
+The software used to design the shapes and control the laser also requires some knowledge of CAD software.

-These limits many from switching to lasers cutters from other traditional mechanical cutting techniques.
+This limits many from switching to laser cutters from other traditional mechanical cutting techniques.

 While selecting a foam for your project, check its chemical composition.